- WSPR and JT9

 |I subsequently learned in Piper Tomahawks, G-BTAS being the aircraft I used the most.|

-I was recently contacted by one of the owners of HRDLLC (Ham Radio Deluxe) advising me that as I can afford to fly then I can afford to buy their software.
+I was contacted late 2013 by one of the owners of HRDLLC (Ham Radio Deluxe) advising me that as I can afford to fly then I can afford to buy their software. this was in response to me saying that the latest version os their software did not have any extra features worth $100 to me.

-To put the record straight I gave up flying 5 years ago on cost grounds, but more importantly:
+To put the record straight I gave up flying 5 years previous on cost grounds, the cost of my lessons being part of a retirement bonus, but more importantly:

 THEY HAVE NO RIGHT TO TELL ME HOW I SHOULD SPEND MY MONEY